aialferov/ghc-bome/README.md

 image.

 ```
-$ make image-build
-$ make image-run
+$ make docker-build # build docker image
-$ make image-push # to push the image you need to be docker logged in
+$ make docker-push  # to push the image you need to be docker logged in
+$ make docker-run   # run docker container with console attached
+$ make docker-start # run docker container in background
+$ make docker-stop  # stop docker container
 ```